GulnaraSh/Knowledge-mining-python/docs/source/errors.rst

 sometimes there is a `BrokenProcessPool: A process in the process pool was terminated abruptly while the future was running or pending.`

-Possible solutions:
+Possible reasons:

+Memory shortage:
 - close all other programs running on the cores
-- try to select all (Ctrl+A) and then press R9
 - reduce the number of cores for running the package: find __init__ module in the installed package directory change the number of cores n

+The calling of the function on Windows does not include if __name__ == '__main__':
+    main()
+- check the usage for Windows

-The bug might be fixed in the future, do not forget to update the package from time to time.
+The memory issue might be fixed in the future, do not forget to update the package from time to time.